Lenny Santos: Early life

-Music career
+Career

 Lenny has worked for many Latin artists.
 Some of Lenny's credits as producer, guitarist and composer include Prince Royce, Romeo Santos, Henry Santos, Natti Natasha, Toby Love, Camila, Chayanne, Thalia, Frank Reyes, Optimo, Andy Andy, Carlos & Alejandra, Ivy Queen, Elvis Martinez, De la Ghetto, Elvis Crespo, Karlos Rosé, Khea, Alam A, among others.
 In 2020, he collaborated with the Argentine rapper Khea on the song "Ayer Me Llamó Mi Ex".
 In 2021, he worked with Karol G on her latest single "El Barco".
 He performed the song live with Karol on The Tonight Show Starring Jimmy Fallon alongside Chi Requinto, lead guitarist of Romeo Santos band.

 Aventura

 Lenny, alongside his brother Max and his friends Anthony and Henry formed the group Los Tinellers in 1995, releasing a studio album which did not do well.
 They then became Aventura in 1999.
 Lenny was the lead guitarist, producer, musical arranger, musical director and backup singer.
 Aventura released their debut album in 1999 breaking the rules of bachata music.
 He added fusions of R&B and Hip Hop.
 He added electric guitars and added guitar effects such as tremolo, distortion, harmonizer, flanger, phaser and wah which were never used or heard of in bachata.
 In 2002, the song, "Obsesión" achieved huge success in many countries, topping many international charts like France, Germany and Italy.
 Aventura's sound broke into the mainstream thanks to Lenny and the group helped bring bachata to international popularity.
 He produced Ella y Yo (feat.
 Don Omar) fusing reggaeton with bachata and merengue elements.
-This sound was then sought out by reggaeton producers everywhere, making him the one of the pioneers of adding bachata elements into reggaeton.
+This sound was then sought out by reggaeton producers everywhere, making him one of the pioneers of adding bachata elements into reggaeton.
 Lenny produced every single Aventura album, with Romeo co-producing the last three albums.